thdk/cloud-build-monitor/README.md

 ## Setup

-This section will describe the require actions to setup everything in a new GCP project.
+This section will describe the required actions to setup everything in a new GCP project.

 ## Instructions to create resources with terraform